rodoulak/desalsim/README.md

 |                                   | Plant overhead costs: 5% of annual OPEX                           |

-## Key features
-- Simulation models for various desalination and brine treatment technologies
-- Analysis of salt concentration profiles, ion fluxes, energy consumption, and chemical usage
-- Integration of different technologies to optimize process efficiency and resource utilization
-- Economic models for technologies and integrated systems
-- Output visualization and data export for further analysis

 ## Contributing
 Contributions to the project are welcome!
 If you'd like to contribute, please follow the standard GitHub workflow: